World Leaders | Previous Dmitry Medvedev Next

 The Rundown

 My main man Medvedev!
 Pickin’ up where Putin left off in the reinstatement of resurging Russian power.
-In fact, this dynamic duo of Medvedev and Putin is a president and prime minister who are the twin towers of powers in Russia!
+In fact, this dynamic duo of Medvedev and Putin is a prime minister and president who are the twin towers of powers in Russia!
 Who is the debonair bad ass in the immaculate blue suits that make him look like a Russian version of James Bond?

 Russian President Dmitry Medvedev took over the reigns of the top slot of the Russian government from wildly popular Vladimir Putin, who has ‘stepped down’ to the Prime Minister position.
 As the Putin-appointed heir, Medvedev took over at the Kremlin on 7 May 2008 after winning the presidential election by a huge majority of the popular vote.
 Because of the tight relationship between the two men, and the previous anonymity of Dmitry, many analyst and political pundits assumed that he was/is a mere puppet of the prodigious and prolific Putin.